 - Rename the shape layer to OSM_Shapes.

 If you look closely at the generated street shapes, you'll notice that they differ in width.
-When importing OSM data with the Map OSM tags option enabled, CityEngine creates layer attributes that define street widths from OSM street types.
+When importing OSM data with the Map OSM tags option enabled, CityEngine creates layer attributes that define street widths from the OSM street types.

 Select a street segment and note its parameters in the Inspector.

-You can manually modify the street width by setting a new width value to the streetWidth parameter (the value will change to a user-set value) or by using the Street Edit tool on the toolbar.
+You can manually modify the street width by setting a new width value in the Segment Width parameter (the value will change to a user-set value) or by using the Edit Streets/Curves tool (C).